Written by: Lakshmi Challa

 Even more promising is new cotton that is grown in the tradition of the Aztecs - coloured cotton.
 Sally Fox, a biologist, spent ten years perfecting coloured cotton with long enough fibres to be spun into thread.
 She managed to get it to grow naturally in shades of green and brown.
 It has the added benefit of not fading (in colour) and in fact, it gets more vibrant with the first few types of washing.

-Jute is 100% bio-degradable and thus, environment-friendly.
+Jute is 100 per cent bio-degradable and thus, environment-friendly.
 It is used extensively in manufacturing different types of packaging material for agricultural and industrial products.
 Ute is available in abundance in India, at competitive prices.
 Jute is now not just a major textile fiber, but also a raw material for non-textile products, which help to protect environment, which is an integral part of any development planning.

 Known for its coarse character due to its heavy texture, jute has come to acquire the center stage as an eco-friendly alternative.
 Jute, characterized by its silky texture, high tensile strength and resistance to heat and fire is considered fit for use in industries as varied as fashion, travel and luggage, furnishings, carpets and floor coverings, decoratives, textiles and made-ups.